Ball State students look at an x-ray.

 This program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Learn more.

-1. The first, or prerequisite phase, takes place on the Ball State campus and includes course work in the sciences and the University Core Curriculum.
+1. The first, or prerequisite, phase and University Core Curriculum (UCC) takes place on the Ball State campus and includes course work in the sciences and the University Core Curriculum.

-2. The second, or professional concentration phase takes place in Indianapolis where medical, technical and clinical courses are taught at IU Health Methodist Hospital.
+2. The second, or professional, phase takes place in Indianapolis where medical, technical and clinical courses are taught at IU Health Methodist Hospital and other clinical settings.

 Credits